pesos/heiko/README.md

 - [X] Nodes require only ssh to work.
 - [X] Scheduler ranks nodes based on node specifications, also uses load and free memory to decide which node to use.
 - [ ] Run multiple jobs across nodes.
-- [ ] Test heiko on a single machine.
+- [X] Test heiko on a single machine.
+- [X] Sync files from master to nodes (requires rsync installed on both master and nodes).
+Ignore files to be synced with rsync-ignore

 # License